bjt54/freshdesk-hide-requester/Freshworks-Samples/Freshdesk/ticket_property_hider/README.md

 # Ticket Background App

 ### Description:
-Every time the ticket details page is loaded, this app disables the ticket priority field.
+Every time the ticket details page is loaded, this app disables the "to" field in the email composer.

 Features demonstrated | Notes
 -------------------- | ------